Welcome

 Note: All classification experts will have to commit to follow the training within the first months of membership.

-In-house company classification expert(s) or retained consultant(s) accredited to use DetNet database should fulfill at least one of the following criteria:
+In-house company classification expert(s) or retained consultant(s) accredited to use DetNet database should fulfil at least one of the following criteria:

-- Bachelor degree in chemistry or biology from a recognised university/college and at least 5 years industry/regulatory safety/toxicology experience (e.g. CLP Regulation and associated guidance, in particular criteria for skin/eye effects, background knowledge of DSD and DPD, knowledge on formulation and chemical compositions of detergents);
+- Bachelor’s degree in chemistry or biology from a recognised university/college and at least 5 years industry/regulatory safety/toxicology experience (e.g. CLP Regulation and associated guidance, in particular criteria for skin/eye effects, knowledge on formulation and chemical compositions of detergents);

 - Relevant (e.g. toxicology, biochemistry, pharmacy, chemistry) PhD from a recognised university/college and at least 2 years industry/regulatory safety/toxicology experience;